alexKotz-koz/CPBS-7712_De-Novo-Genome-Assembly-and-Alignment/README.md

 ```
 Options:
 - `-h, --help`: Show help menu
-- `-k`: Size of k
+- `-k`: Size of k (required)
-- `--graph`: Show graph or not
+- `-readsFile`: Reads file to use for the project, assumed fasta format (required)
-- `--readsFile`: Reads file for testing the number of reads in all contigs
+- `--graph`: Show graph or not (optional)

 - Note: Visualizing a large graph will take a significant amount of time to generate.
-Recommended to visualize a subset of the original data for reasonable runtime.
+Recommended to visualize a subset of the original data for reasonable execution time.

 ## Requirements
 - Python 3.9 or higher.